azdavis/rjsonnet/docs/std_lib.md

 _Available since version 0.10.0._

 Return a string that indicates the type of the value.
-The possible return values are
+The possible return values are:

 - `"array"`
 - `"boolean"`